We're committed to providing a high quality experience for all students.

-If you're not sure who to speak to, seek advice from UniHelp desk or talk to your Student Advisor from MDXSU.
+If you're not sure who to speak to, seek advice from UniHelp or talk to your Student Advisor from MDXSU.

-If you're not happy with the outcome of Stage 1, you can choose to submit a Stage 2 complaint by completing the Complaints Form.
-This should be done within 21 working days of receiving the written response from Stage 1.
+To submit a complaint, please complete the Stage 2 formal complaints form.
+This should be done within 20 working days of receiving the written response from Stage 1.